All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does the type of protein matter, or just the total grams?

 Both matter.
-Animal proteins and soy are "complete" proteins, containing all essential amino acids in the right ratios for muscle preservation.
+Animal proteins and soy are "complete" proteins, containing all important amino acids in the right ratios for muscle preservation.
 Other plant proteins are typically lower in one or more amino acids, so variety is important.
 Beyond amino acid profiles, choose proteins that are easy for you to eat consistently.
 The best protein is the one you actually consume.

 What happens to my protein needs after I stop semaglutide?